Toddlers survive days of 'pure hell' in ravine after mom dies in car crash

 "They went through pure hell," Greeley said.
 "It is completely amazing that not only did they survive that long, but that the 3-year-old was able to walk out the way that he did."

-Greeley said the 3-year-old was found wandering on a highway in Camden on Monday, and when members of the sheriff's department went to search the area where he was located, they discovered the car wreck at the bottom of a deep ravine.
+The 3-year-old was found wandering on a highway in Camden on Monday, and when members of the sheriff's department went to search the area where he was located, they discovered the car wreck at the bottom of a deep ravine, Greeley said.

 The children's mother was ejected from her driver's seat upon impact but her youngest baby remained strapped in by a seat belt.
 There was no water or food recovered from the vicinity of the crash, officials said.